 Leaving money to a disabled person in a will trust

-- If you leave money to a disabled person directly, in the form of a gift in your will, it can affect any means-tested benefits they may be entitled to.
+If you leave money to a disabled person in your will, it can affect their means-tested benefits.

 Why trusts for disabled people are important

 A trust is a formal legal arrangement.
-A group of people, known as trustees, hold money on behalf of other people – in accordance with the terms of your will.
+A group of people, known as trustees, look after and when necessary spend the money you have left your child according to your wishes.

-Some families leave money to a brother or sister on the understanding that they will look after their disabled sibling.
-But if the sibling dies, gets divorced or has large debts, they may lose control of the money they were informally holding.
-All of this can be avoided by forward planning and including a trust in your will.
+Some families leave money to a brother or sister outright on the understanding that they will to look after their disabled sibling.
+But if the sibling dies, gets divorced or has large debts, they may lose control of the money.
+You can avoid this by including a trust in your will.

-Depending on the size of your estate, inheritance tax may have to be paid out of the estate when you die.
-Depending on the type of trust you use, there may also be tax implications after your death.
+Depending on the size of your estate and the type of trust you use, there may be tax implications.
 You should discuss this with your solicitor.